Ara Institute of Canterbury – formerly CPIT Institute of Technology

 If you fancy a bit of travel, eligible students are able to choose to do 6–12 months of their study at one of Ara’s many partner institutions in Europe, USA, and through Asia in China, Japan and Korea.

-Left school without all the NCEA grades you might need
+Left school without all the NCEA grades you need?

 Ara provides plenty of courses for students who may have left high school without NCEA Level 2 or 3.
-Have a look at their foundation studies A number of these courses are provide free to eligible students through the Youth Pathways and the Youth Guarantee programmes at Ara.
+Have a look at their foundation studies A number of these courses are provide free to eligible students through the Youth Pathways at Ara.

 Christchurch provides Ara with a perfect place for its students to learn in a city that is undergoing immense change.
 Ara students and staff can really participate in the rejuvenation of the city.
 The local business community has a strong relationship with the former CPIT and work experience is often involved as a key aspect of the Ara Institute of Canterbury study experience.